 \subsection{Truncated Coulomb potential}

-Another way to test the impact of the divergence is to turn it off using a truncation.
-The Coulomb potential can be modified by introducing a bias distance $d$ such that it is truncated at the origin: $V(r) = -c/(r+d)$, with $c>0$.
-An analytical solution of the compact equations \eqref{compacteq2} and \eqref{compacteq3} exists but it requires the roots of a cubic equation of the form $t^3 \pm 3t - 2Y = 0$.
-We will limit ourselves to denote these $F_\pm (Y)$, their explicit expression being written in \cite{silv12, silv09}.
-After insertion of $\rho_0$ and $p_0$ in \eqref{compacteq1}, the following approximated energies are obtained,
+Another way to test the impact of the divergence is to mitigate it through truncation.
+The Coulomb potential can be modified by introducing a bias distance $d$ that truncates it at the origin: $V(r) = -C/(r+d)$, where $C>0$.
+An analytical solution of the compact equations \eqref{compacteq2} and \eqref{compacteq3} exists but it requires finding the roots of a cubic equation of the form $t^3 \pm 3t - 2Y = 0$.
+Let us denote these roots as $F_\pm (Y)$, with their explicit expression given in \cite{silv12, silv09}.
+Upon inserting $\rho_0$ and $p_0$ into \eqref{compacteq1}, the following approximated energies are obtained,

-This energy can be shown as an upper bound of the genuine spectrum.
-Even if the analytical expression of the spectrum given by the ET is complicated to write (mainly due to the $F_\pm (Y)$ functions) it is worth nothing that it can simplify in some limits.
-For instance, in the limit $d>>r$ and $d<<r$, \eqref{ETTCP} reduces to
+For $\phi=2$, this energy is demonstrated to be an upper bound of the genuine energy.
+Although the analytical expression of the spectrum provided by the ET is complicated to write (mainly due to the $F_\pm (Y)$ functions), it simplifies in certain limits.
+For instance, in the limits $d>>r$ and $d<<r$, \eqref{ETTCP} reduces to

-Since an analytical solution for $\rho_0$ and $p_0$ exists, one could also in theory obtain an analytical expression for $\phi$ by using \eqref{DOSM_0} - \eqref{DOSM_3}.
-However, due to the complexity of the above solution, the value of $\phi$ would be too complex to present here and a numerical evaluation turned out to be more comfortable and faster.
+While an analytical solution for $\rho_0$ and $p_0$ exists, it is also theoretically possible to obtain an analytical expression for $\phi$ by using equations \eqref{DOSM_0} - \eqref{DOSM_3}.
+However, due to the complexity of the solution mentioned above, the resulting expression for $\phi$ would be too intricate to present here and a numerical evaluation proves to be more comfortable and efficient.

-By varying $d$, the divergence of the potential can be controlled.
-For $d=0$, the original Coulomb potential is of course recovered.
-Accuracy tests are presented in Fig. \ref{TCP} for $c=1$.
-The more $d$ increases, the more accurate the ET is.
-Again, for the improved ET, the behaviour is almost exactly reproduced.
+By varying $d$, it is possible to control the divergence of the potential.
+When $d=0$, the original Coulomb potential is, of course, recovered.
+Accuracy tests are presented in Fig. \ref{TCP} for $C=1$.
+As $d$ increases, the accuracy of the ET improves.
+Furthermore, for the improved ET, the behaviour is almost exactly reproduced.